NeXT: 1993–1996: NeXT Software, Inc.

-1996–2006: Acquisition by Apple
+1997–2006: Acquisition by Apple

 On December 20, 1996, Apple Computer announced its intention to acquire NeXT.
-Apple paid $400 million in cash and shares.
-Though Steve Jobs preferred to only receive cash, Gil Amelio insisted he take 1.5 million Apple shares to give the deal "credibility".
+Apple paid $427 million in cash, shares, stock options, and debt.
+Steve Jobs preferred to only receive cash, but Gil Amelio insisted that Steve Jobs take 1.5 million Apple shares to give the deal credibility.
 The main purpose of the acquisition was to use NeXTSTEP as a foundation to replace the dated classic Mac OS.
 Steve Jobs also returned to Apple as a consultant.
-The night of the deal, Jobs commented:

-The NeXT deal was finalized on February 7, 1997, In 2000, Jobs took the CEO position as a permanent assignment, holding the position until his resignation on August 24, 2011, shortly before his death on October 5, 2011.
+The deal was finalized on February 7, 1997.

+In 2000, Jobs took the CEO position as a permanent assignment, holding the position until his resignation on August 24, 2011, shortly before his death on October 5, 2011.

 Several NeXT executives replaced their Apple counterparts when Jobs restructured the company's board of directors.
-Over the next five years the NeXTSTEP operating system was ported to the PowerPC architecture.
-At the same time, an Intel port and OpenStep Enterprise toolkit for Windows were both produced.
-That operating system was code-named Rhapsody, while the crossplatform toolkit was called "Yellow Box".
-For backward compatibility, Apple added the "Blue Box" to Rhapsody, allowing existing Mac applications to be run in a self-contained cooperative multitasking environment.
+Apple started porting the OPENSTEP for Mach operating system to the PowerPC architecture of Macintosh.
+The first release of the new operating system was codenamed Rhapsody, with the OPENSTEP-derived API being named "Yellow Box".
+For backward compatibility, Apple added the "Blue Box" subsystem to Rhapsody, running existing classic Mac OS applications in a self-contained cooperative multitasking environment.
+At the same time, an Intel port and OpenStep Enterprise toolkit for Windows were produced.

-A server version of the new operating system was released as Mac OS X Server 1.0 in 1999, and the first consumer version, Mac OS X 10.0, in 2001.
-The OpenStep developer toolkit was renamed Cocoa.
-Rhapsody's Blue Box was renamed Classic Environment and changed to run applications full-screen without requiring a separate window.
-Apple included an updated version of the original Macintosh toolbox, called Carbon, that gave existing Mac applications access to the environment without the constraints of Blue Box.
+A server version of Rhapsody was released as Mac OS X Server 1.0 in 1999, and the first consumer version, Mac OS X 10.0, in 2001.
+The Yellow Box API was renamed Cocoa and Blue Box was renamed Classic Environment and changed to run applications full-screen without requiring a separate window.
+Apple included an updated version of the original Macintosh toolbox, called Carbon, allowing applications using it to run natively on the classic Mac OS and on Mac OS X without the constraints of Blue Box.
 Some of NeXTSTEP's interface features are used in Mac OS X, including the Dock, the Services menu, the Finder's "Column" view, and the Cocoa text system.

-NeXTSTEP's processor-independent capabilities were retained in Mac OS X, leading to PowerPC, x86, and ARM versions (although only PowerPC versions were publicly available before 2006 and were discontinued by 2009, and ARM versions were not available until 2020).
-Apple moved to Intel processors by August 2006, and is in the process of moving to ARM processors as of September 2022.
+NeXTSTEP's processor-independent capabilities were retained in Mac OS X, leading eventually to PowerPC, x86, and ARM versions.
+Only PowerPC versions were publicly available before 2006; Apple transitioned its Mac computers to Intel processors by August 2006, and discontinued the PowerPC versions of Mac OS X by 2009.
+An ARM version followed in 2020, and Apple transitioned to ARM processors as of September 2022.